AY2526S1-CS2113-W14-1/tp/docs/UserGuide.md

 ```

 ### Marking a Session as not completed : `/undoSession`
-Marks the specified Session as completed.
+Marks the specified Session as not completed.

 Format: `/undoSession <Athlete ID> <Session ID>`